ANU-Rocketry/control-panel/README.md

 Whenever the pi is turned on from now on, the startup script will automatically host the frontend on `http://192.168.0.5:3000` and the backend on `http://192.168.0.5:8888`.
 The backend will fail to run if the Pi is powered before the LabJack USBs are plugged in.
 If this happens, you can SSH into it and `sudo reboot` when it should be ready

 Ground site:
+* Plug all power cables into the UPS except the camera system, these don't need to be power-cut resilient
 * Plug the test stand LabJack USBs into the Pi (don't power the Pi before the LabJacks otherwise you'll need to `sudo reboot` it later!)
+* Plug the Pi into the UPS using a USB-A to USB-B cable (labelled "PowerChute USB Port" on the UPS)
+* Network everything with the switch and Ubiquiti P2P wifi card

 Range/control site:
 * Plug the other Ubiquity into the router